Choose the right label to prevent food tampering & contamination

 Matte paper labels are your best option if you want to handwrite on your food delivery labels.
 This material allows you to add the date and time, or special requests such as no pickles or no tomatoes.

-Most matte paper labels aren’t covered with an end varnish or laminate and allow for handwriting but make sure to confirm with your printer before placing your order.
-Use a ballpoint pen, permanent marker or gel pen when handwriting to get the best results.
+Most matte paper labels don’t have an end varnish or laminate, so they allow for handwriting.
+But make sure to confirm with your printer before placing your order.
+Use a ballpoint pen, permanent marker, or gel pen when handwriting to get the best results.

 Choosing the right size label

 Now that you have the type of label and the material you want, find the correct label size.
 This will depend on what kind of container you want to seal.